Nightmares And Night Terrors In Babies: Signs And Prevention

 1. Managing the fundamental cause: Traumatic events or stressful experiences can all be daily triggers.
 Therefore, a doctor will try to understand your baby/toddler’s daily routine to discern a possible periodic event that is stressful.
 Once identified, parents are suggested ways of preventing exposure to the conditions that can lead to the cause.

 1. Therapy: The toddler can undergo counseling and relaxation therapy to help him sleep better.
 He may also be encouraged to socialize and play with other toddlers to keep his mind busy and distracted.
-Instructional sleep therapy also works, in case of older toddlers.
+Instructional sleep therapy also works, in the case of older toddlers.
 Here the toddler is trained to sleep properly, and the parents will be instructed to provide better sleeping conditions.

 Image: Shutterstock